Leogeon/Recipe-Machine-Learning-Model/README.md

 ### Response Variable:
 - **Variable:** Sugar content (measured quantitatively)
-- **Reason for Choice:** You chose 'sugar' as the response variable to predict its value based on other nutritional information like calories, total fat, sodium, protein, saturated fat, and carbohydrates.
+- **Reason for Choice:** We chose 'sugar' as the response variable to predict its value based on other nutritional information like calories, total fat, sodium, protein, saturated fat, and carbohydrates.
 This choice makes sense if the goal is to understand or manage sugar levels in dietary planning, which is a significant consideration in nutrition and health-related fields.

 ### Evaluation Metrics:
 - **Root Mean Square Error (RMSE):**